ARM-software/ebbr/source/chapter1-about.rst

 Scope
 =====

-This document defines the boot and runtime services that are expected by an Operating System or hypervisor, for a device which follows the UEFI specification [UEFI]_.
+This document defines a subset of the boot and runtime services, protocols and configuration tables defined in the UEFI specification [UEFI]_ that is provided to an Operating System or hypervisor.

 This specification defines the boot and runtime services for a physical system, including services that are required for virtualization.